-Another important reason for boosting diversity is one we mentioned above in our discussion of hiring trends in 2020.
-The COVID-19 pandemic is having a more pronounced effect on marginalized groups, like minorities and women.
+Another important reason for boosting diversity is one we mentioned above in our discussion of hiring trends.
+The COVID-19 pandemic has had a more pronounced effect on marginalized groups, like minorities and women.
 Hiring more diversely and helping employees feel included in your workplace helps to mitigate that inequity.

 It’s also a chance for your organization to show employees and customers that you care about diversity and inclusion enough to put your money where your mouth is.
-The recent resurgent calls for social justice have made for a lot of solidarity posts on Twitter, but what customers want is action.
+Last year’s calls for social justice made for a lot of solidarity posts on Twitter, but what customers want is action.
 Hiring is a powerful way to act.

 Offer Remote Work as Much as Possible

-Even under normal circumstances, employees who work from home report feeling less stressed, have a better work-life balance, and are more productive.
-In the same 2018 survey, 40 percent even said they take a pay cut if it meant they could work from home.
+Even under normal circumstances, employees who work from home report feeling less stressed, have a better work-life balance, and are more productive—40 percent even said they’d take a pay cut if it meant they could work from home.
 In 2021, the number of hybrid workplaces has soared, and this workplace arrangement is a great option if you still want employees in the office some of the time but want to allow flexibility.

 Be Prepared to Adapt as Conditions Continue to Change

 2020 started out as someone’s idea of a bad joke and, much to everyone’s dismay, turned into someone else’s idea for a horror movie.
 Luckily, 2020 is behind us, and there is a light at the end of the COVID-19 tunnel.
 2020 made for an especially challenging year for all businesses, putting a lot of strains on budgets.
-Hiring in 2021 is not for the faint of heart.
-Changing the way you think about recruiting and onboarding can help you keep people safe while still meeting your organizational needs and start rebounding with the economy.
+Now that we are in 2021, start changing the way you think about recruiting and onboarding, so you can help keep people safe but still meet your organizational needs and start rebounding with the economy.